Berga: History

+Heritage

+The Portal de Santa Magdalena is the only surviving late-medieval gate of Berga´s former walled enclosure.
+It stands on the town´s north-eastern side and historically connected Berga with the royal road to Bagà and Ripoll.

 La Patum

 The Patum de Berga, or simply La Patum, is a popular and traditional festival that is celebrated each year in the city.
 Locals dress as mystical and symbolic figures, and are accompanied either by the rhythm of a drum (the tabal, whose sound gives the festival its name) or band music.

 Free Software Street

 On July 3, 2010 the world's first Free Software Street was inaugurated in Berga, during a ceremony attended by Richard Stallman.